 All of these questions help the interviewer gauge your experience and comfort with teamwork.

-Remember: The Panel only has one chance to assess you as a candidate, so masterfully “dodging” a tricky question with a slick answer may help the interview run smoothly, but it won’t help the interviewer with their decision.
+Remember: The Panel only has one chance to assess you as a candidate, so masterfully “dodging” a tricky question with a slick answer may help to alleviate your discomfort, but it won’t help the interviewer with their decision.
 They are looking for specific criteria in order to award you marks.
-In order to provide them with this answer their questions head on as best as you can, always showcasing how you solved problems and what you learned.
-Make sure you are answering the question that is being asked and are not wandering off into something else.
-The panel cannot assign you marks if you don’t meet their agreed upon criteria.
+In order to provide them with this we need to showcase how you solved problems and what you learned.
+Make sure you are answering the question that is being asked and are not wandering off topic (which can easily happen when you are nervous).
+The panel cannot assign you marks if you don’t meet the criteria.

-Here is a list of teamwork skills that you'll want to keep in mind as you prepare to answer questions about teamwork.
+Here is a list of teamwork skills that you'll want to keep in mind as you prepare to answer questions under this topic.
 Ask yourself, when did I demonstrate any of the following:

 • Conflict management

 • Jumping in to do additional work during times of crisis

 • Recognising the achievements of others